crp-mol/super-HTS/README.md

 #### 3. Train the neural network

 A combinatorial library of mutants is needed to train the neural network.
 The mutants need to be labelled with some form of score that speaks about how *good* or *bad* the enzyme is (*e.g.*, binding energies).
-The number of mutants needed depends on the number of [hotspots](#hotspots-and-mutant-degrees) (*i.e.*, positions allowed to mutate) and the degree of the mutants (single, double, triple, ...).
+The number of mutants needed to train the model depends on the number of [hotspots](#hotspots-and-mutant-degrees) (*i.e.*, positions allowed to mutate) and the degree of the mutants (single, double, triple, ...).
 In general, aim for at least 1k.

 ```bash
 $ cat mydataset.dat